GFC has Returned to Online Only Sunday Services.

-Join the live stream service on Sunday at 10:30am:
+Join the live stream service on Sundays at 9:15 or 11am:

 Like most churches, the majority of GFC’s giving is received through checks and cash dropped off at our building, in secure offering boxes.
 For those of you who call GFC home, we ask you to consider giving to the ministry of Grace Fellowship online – click here to learn more.